 The Annual General Meeting serves as an important means for shareholders communication.
-Presently, the notice of the Annual General Meeting and Annual Reports are sent to shareholders 21 days prior to the meeting in accordance to the Company's Constitution and the provision in the Companies Act 2016.
-The Board will change the present AGM's notice period to 28 Days in the Company's Constitution next year.
-Thereafter, the Board will provide notice of Annual General Meeting together with the Annual Report to shareholders 28 days prior to the meeting.
+Presently, the notice of the Annual General Meeting together with the Annual Reports are sent to shareholders 28 days prior to the meeting in line with the best practices as recommended by the MCCG and in accordance to the Company's Constitution and the provision in the Companies Act 2016.